 Of course, it's possible that something else is going on, but as far as we can tell, this is the most likely explanation.
 In fact, if the Meilingers (or anyone else living nearby) have a 900 MHz or 2.4 GHz cordless phone, they may be able to pick up some of the audio from the NASA television feed -- in case they're using their baby monitor's second channel (which is functioning normally) to actually watch their baby.

-For more information about baby monitors, NASA and to see footage of the Atlantis astronauts at work, please check out the links on the next page.
+For more information about baby monitors, NASA and to see footage of the Atlantis astronauts at work, please check out the links below.

 Related HowStuffWorks Articles